Kresge Foundation supports Impact Investing and Diversity Fellowship program

 But our team also makes grants, and in 2018, we granted money to Net Impact to support its inaugural Impact Investing and Diversity Fellowship program.
 We funded this program because Kresge has a commitment to racial equity, and we see that the world of impact investing professionals is not as reflective of the communities we’re trying to serve as we’d like it to be.

-For under-represented or low-income people who want to explore this career, there are other barriers to navigate.
+For under-represented or low-income people who want to explore this career on social impact and impact investing, there are other barriers to navigate.
 For example, there is unequal access to our higher education system, where you could start to explore the fundamentals of a career in finance.
 Also, most banking products and services are not created with low-income clients in mind.
 And, because the products that do cater to this community can be exploitive in nature, this relationship rarely carries a positive connotation.

 Finally, there is often a prevailing belief that investing is not for the everyday person, but exclusively for the wealthy.
 Money, simply put, can feel out of reach.
 It’s hard to dream of a career where you would have access to invest millions toward social change if you simply cannot conceive that the financial markets can be a tool for social good.